-My friends and I were talking about when we lost our virginities recently, and I said, without thinking, "15".
-It's when I first had sex, after all.
-But I wasn't expecting the follow up question — was it with a girl or guy?
-And, if it's with a girl, how do lesbians lose their virginity?
+My friends and I were talking about when we lost our virginities recently, and I said, without thinking, “15.”
+It’s when I first had sex, after all.
+But I wasn’t expecting the follow-up question — was it with a girl or guy?
+Can you lose your virginity to a girl if you are a girl?
+How do lesbians lose their virginity?
 What counts as sex?

-The weird thing is that I hadn't really thought about.
-When it comes to straight sex, everyone knows what counts, and I just thought it was the same with lesbian sex.
-You know when you've had sex, amiright?
-But then comes the inevitable...
-"How does it count though?
-How is it different to "real sex"?
-I find it so frustrating when lesbian sex is compared to "real sex".
-Seriously, the amount of people who've asked me how sex with a woman compares to "real sex".
-It is real sex.
-But the amount of people who belittle it— or dismiss it outright— would make your head spin.
-Fingering, cunnilingus— there are reasons these are called "finger f*cking" and oral sex, because they are sex.
-It's one of the reasons I was always confused by people who are happy to have oral sex or hand stuff, but draw the line at vaginal sex.
-I mean, you're still putting bits inside each other's bits, right?
+The weird thing is that I hadn’t really thought about it.
+When it comes to hetero sex, everyone knows what counts, and I just thought it was the same with lesbian sex.
+You know when you’ve had sex, amiright?
+But then comes the inevitable, “How does it count, though?
+How is it different from “real sex”?
+I find it so frustrating when lesbian sex is compared to “real sex” — because it is real sex!
+But the number of people who belittle it — or dismiss it outright — would make your head spin.
+Lesbian fingering, cunnilingus — there are reasons these are called “finger f*cking” and oral sex, because they are sex.

 Exactly.
-I think it's a deeply personal thing and that, most importantly, you don't judge anyone else's experience, or assessment of their experience.
-How weird is it to tell someone that what feels like a sexual encounter to someone is not one?
-Some people think oral is more intimate than penis-in-vagina sex, others don't.
-That doesn't mean that one counts more than the other.
-Yes, some lesbians use strap-ons or dildos, others don't.
-But even the ones that do — at least the ones I know— do it more for variety.
-They're not doing it in a "I just wish this was more like sex with a man" kind of way.
+I think it’s important not to judge anyone else’s experience.
+How weird is it to tell someone that what feels like a sexual encounter to them doesn’t actually count as one?
+We don’t need to be gatekeeping sex acts.
+Besides, everyone is different: Some people think oral is more intimate than penis-in-vagina sex.
+Some lesbians use strap-ons or dildos; others don’t.
+They’re not doing it in a “I just wish this was more like sex with a man” kind of way.
 So we need to stop comparing.

-It's deeply personal.
-Honestly, I really wish we could de-mythologize the concept of "virginity"— lesbian or otherwise— as a concept.
+It’s deeply personal.
+Honestly, I really wish we could de-mythologize the concept of “virginity” — lesbian or otherwise.
 But its position as some kind of marker seems to remain.
 So I would say that anything that involves genitals probably counts as lesbian sex.
-And, yes, I know there's the argument that a lot of people don't count fingering, sex toy play, or oral sex as "sex" with a man, but if you've been intimate, if you feel like you've had sex, then you've had sex.
+And, yes, I know there’s the argument that a lot of people don’t count fingering, sex toy play, or oral sex as “sex” with a man, but if you’ve been intimate, if you feel like you’ve had sex, then you’ve had sex.